Special SLAQ Situations

 - What are some examples of situations where something is “not applicable (n/a) due to COVID?
 What situations do not count as “n/a due to Covid”?

 This depends on the nature of your work at the site itself.
 Is your engagement with the site "on-the-ground", working with site staff to implement PSE change?
 If the answer is yes, annual SLAQs should be conducted for each site.
 However, we realize that may not be feasible when we're talking about very large numbers of sites and can brainstorm with you some potential alternatives (e.g., sampling) and strategies for facilitating SLAQ completion.
 Please contact us about your particular situation, so that we can work with you directly.

-If you go on to provide assistance in implementing PSE change to any of the sites that received your initial training, those sites are then required to conduct the SLAQ annually.
+If you go on to provide assistance in implementing PSE changes for any of the sites that received your initial training, those sites are then required to conduct the SLAQ annually.

-If you are considering working with any of the sites to additionally implement site-level PSE work at a later time, the SLAQ would then become required, and you may find it helpful to use the SLAQ to identify areas for future PSE work.
-If there are opportunities to recommend or request that sites complete the SLAQ district-/organization-wide, this could be a mechanism for making sure SLAQs are collected annually and available for both needs assessment and evaluation purposes.
+For any of the organizations you are currently partnering with, if you decide later on to also implement site-level PSE interventions, the SLAQ would then become required.
+You may find it helpful to optionally use the SLAQ to identify areas for future PSE work.
+If there are opportunities to recommend or request that sites complete the SLAQ district-/organization-wide, this could be a mechanism for making sure SLAQs are collected and available for both needs assessment and evaluation purposes.